sustrik/libdill/man/brecv.md

 # DESCRIPTION

 This function receives data from a bytestream socket.
-It is a blocking operation that unblocks only after the requested amount of data is received.
-There is no such thing as partial receive.
-If a problem, including timeout, occurs while receiving the data, an error is returned to the user and the socket cannot be used for receiving from that point on.
+It is ablocking operation that unblocks only after the requested amount ofdata is received.
+There is no such thing as partial receive.If a problem, including timeout, occurs while receiving the data,an error is returned to the user and the socket cannot be used forreceiving from that point on.

-If **buf** is **NULL**, **len** bytes will be received but they will be dropped rather than returned to the user.
+If **buf** is **NULL**, **len** bytes will be received but they willbe dropped rather than returned to the user.

 **s**: The socket.